Origin and History

 Regimental Colour: yellow field with its centre decorated with a rose and thistle wreath around the regiment number "XXXVII" in gold Roman numerals.
 The Union in the upper left corner.

-Harris, W. J.; The Royal Hampshire Regiment (The Tigers), in This England
+Harris, W. J.: The Royal Hampshire Regiment (The Tigers)], in This England (broken link)

 N.B.: the section Service during the War is mostly derived from our articles depicting the various campaigns, battles and sieges.